folke/lazy.nvim/README.md

 - any lua file in `~/.config/nvim/lua/plugins/*.lua` will be automatically merged in the main plugin spec

-For a real-life example, you can check [LazyVim](https://github.com/folke/LazyVim), a starter template for lazy Neovim users.
+For a real-life example, you can check [LazyVim](https://github.com/LazyVim/LazyVim), a starter template for lazy Neovim users.

-- [init.lua](https://github.com/folke/LazyVim/blob/main/init.lua) where `lazyvim.config.lazy` is required
-- [lazyvim.config.lazy](https://github.com/folke/LazyVim/blob/main/lua/lazyvim/config/lazy.lua) where we setup **lazy.nvim**
-- [lazyvim.plugins](https://github.com/folke/LazyVim/tree/main/lua/lazyvim/plugins) contains all the plugin specs that will be loaded
+- [lazyvim.plugins](https://github.com/LazyVim/LazyVim/tree/main/lua/lazyvim/plugins) contains all the plugin specs that will be loaded

 ## 📦 Migration Guide